Skip to content

 BMI Categories and Health Context

 • Underweight (BMI below 18.5).
 This range may indicate insufficient caloric intake, nutritional deficiencies, or underlying health conditions.
 Underweight individuals are at higher risk of bone loss (osteoporosis), immune system weakness, and fertility issues.
-It's important to identify causes with a healthcare provider rather than attempting to gain weight without guidance.
+Identify the underlying causes with a healthcare provider rather than attempting to gain weight without guidance.

 • Normal weight (BMI 18.5–24.9).
 This range is associated with the lowest risk of weight-related health conditions in population studies.
 However, being in this range doesn't guarantee good health — factors such as diet quality, physical activity, sleep, and stress have significant independent effects on health outcomes regardless of BMI.